Counselling and career development services - Educational and career counselling

 TAFE Counsellors can also provide information on, and refer you to, specialist job placement services.

 *N.B.
-If you need to speak with a counsellor in your own language, please notify your campus counselling service.
+If you need to speak with a counsellor in your own language, please notify the administration officer at the time of making an appointment.
 You may be able to be referred to another counsellor who speaks your preferred language.

 **N.B.
 The TAFE NSW Counselling and Career Development Service is a free and confidential service.
 However, TAFE Counsellors are bound by legislative responsibility and need to provide information when requested to do so.
 This could apply to the following circumstances: